-Written by Anthony Robinson, Nicole Pérez, for YK Law.
+Written by Anthony Robinson, and Nicole Pérez, for YK Law.

 Also, the economic performance of the entire Latin American region stands to improve if Panamá is truly ready to go beyond the unique role that the Panama Canal plays in the facilitation of international connectivity and commerce to serve as the logistics hub for e-commerce in Latin America.